 It's also the era of rapid technological advancement, and of several booms and busts in the industry before the big disaster waiting in the fall of 1929.
-Many of the companies would start of strong and disappear almost overnight.
-A few would manage to become giants.
+Many of the companies would start off strong and disappear overnight.
+A few managed to become giants.
 Only a couple are still around today.

 Manufacturers are presented in their own chapters alphabetically.
 Volume 1 begins with AC Dayton and ends with J.B.
 Ferguson; Volume 2 documents Freed-Eisemann through Priess; Volume 3 begins with RCA and wraps up with Zenith.

 The information available varies widely depending on what the author was able to scrounge.
 Some companies like RCA, Philco and Atwater Kent are well documented; others are little more than what could be gleaned from advertising in trade magazines.
 The book is heavily illustrated with advertising from each company.
 Data, however, vary greatly.
 Some companies have annual revenue and sales figures, others are little more than just a handful of advertising copy.